ChrisALee/Infant-Nutrition/README.md

 To see how to deploy `CLIENT`, check out the [CLIENT README.md](client/README.md)

 To see how to deploy `API`, check out [API README.md](api/README.md)

-## Contributing

-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code style, and the process for submitting pull requests to us.

 ## Authors